mrgah/arisian-echoes-docs/docs/game-menu.md

 # Other games that are fun for pickup games

-## Brindlewood Bay

-This may need no introduction (because I talk about it all the time) but Brindlewood Bay is a game of elderly female members of a murder mystery book club who solve mysteries of their own in the coastal town of Brindlewood Bay.
-At the same time, they gradually uncover darker goings on in their little community.
-Fun and easy to pick up, it lends itself to telling surprisingly compelling stories about older women, their lives, and the mysteries they solve.
-It's pretty great.

 ## Dungeon Crawl Classics

 A straightforward, fun, often fairly lethal variant of D&D. Spellcasters roll dice to cast spells (with sometimes hilarious or excessive results), fighters are good at stunts and stabbing them with the pointy end, and there are a lot of great adventure modules.
 Plays best with a decent adventuring party, given the lethality, so we might need four or more players.